Luella Twining

 She was on the payroll of the Western Federation of Miners in 1907-1908 as a solicitor of the defense and frequently would speak on labor topics as their representative.
 She toured the country with Bill Haywood, as his manager, in 1908.
 She was also a sought-after public speaker on topics such as class conflict and improvement of labor conditions for women.
 She wrote for many labor and socialist papers including writing about the Cherry Mine Disaster and other topics for the Appeal to Reason newspaper.

 Political activities

-In 1906 she ran for U.S. Congress from Colorado, as a Socialist.
+In 1906 she ran for the U.S. Congress from Colorado, as a Socialist.
 In 1910 she was a delegate to the International Socialist Conference in Copenhagen, Denmark.
 She was elected to the Women's National Committee of the Socialist party in 1912.
-She ran for election in California's 6th congressional district in 1918 as a Socialist.
+She ran for election in California's 6th congressional district in 1916 and 1918 as a Socialist.

-In 1921 she was living in Berkeley, California and rented a room to Alfred Korzybski. by 1930 she was living in Santa Monica California where she would live the rest of her life.
+In 1921 she was living in Berkeley, California and rented a room to the scholar Alfred Korzybski.
+By 1930 she was living in Santa Monica, California, where she would live the rest of her life.
 Her census profile describes her as a writer of books.